NeilAllen/ruby_rails/Comparison-of-version-managers.md

 ## RVM

 RVM is the original version manager that rbenv was created to be an alternative to.
 RVM might seem user-friendly at first, but it's hard to grok how it works and, historically, it has left users in a state where they don't understand why their Ruby program breaks in a certain way, or how to fix it.
 Other than for the ease of installing Ruby versions in certain situations, I am not sure what the benefits of RVM are and I can't recommend its use.

+## Containerized architecture

+A Ruby version manager is only necessary when there will be multiple Ruby versions to switch between while running on the same host machine.
+With containerized apps, each app can bundle its own runtime dependencies and thus achieve complete isolation from other apps that are technically running on the same hardware.
+Furthermore, by basing one's containers on publicly available images that already bundle a specific version of Ruby, developers typically shouldn't need to either invoke a Ruby version manager or compile Ruby when building a container for their app.

+The downside is that containerized architecture comes at a cost of having to learn all the different tooling to create, maintain, and deploy apps created this way.

   [chruby]: https://github.com/postmodern/chruby